Silicon42/Ellipse-Recognition/README.md

 * reorder general conic coeffs to be more convenient for reading and writing
 * deal with possibly hyperbolic arcs since some shorter arcs sometimes are borderline
+* error message for missing kernel function source needs to be fixed to not print garbage